tsenovilla/pyreptasks/README.md

 - Minor changes: Use of setuptools_scm (https://github.com/pypa/setuptools_scm/) package to manage version control instead of versioneer, used in the previous version.
 This also allows us to get rid of some configuration files in order to get a simpler package.

-NOTE: The use of version name 2.0.1 instead of 2.0.0 is due to setuptools_scm needs a non-zero last number.

 Other
 =====